NickPignone/quadratic_solver_cs4900/Spikes/OutputTest/README.txt

-This program, twoRealTest.c, is used to validate the input and output of the twoReal.c funciton.
-The makefile has the 4 main test cases: no variables, a = 0, determinant is the wrong one for this function, and good data.
+This program, outputTest.c, is used to validate the output of the output.c function.
+The makefile has the 1 main test case.